CU-BDA-2022/CourseInfo/README.md

 More specifically, here are example collaboration scenarios that are forbidden and allowed:

-* You may not share solution code or derivations (yours or someone else's, including from a previous year, or from an online source) by email, on Piazza, in writing, or via any other method that enables someone to easily or directly copy solution code.
+* You may *not* share solution code or derivations (yours or someone else's, including from a previous year, or from an online source) by email, on Piazza, in writing, or via any other method that enables someone to easily or directly copy solution code.
 You may share *non-solution code* through such channels—e.g., to discuss code provided in an assignment, or code in the documentation for Python or Python packages or tools—but not code comprising all or part of a solution.
-* Using someone else's code, but altering variable names, indentation, or other ancillary details is equivalent to verbatim copying, and comprises a serious academic integrity violation.
+* Using someone else's code, but altering variable names, indentation, or other ancillary details will be considered as equivalent to verbatim copying, and comprises a serious academic integrity violation.
 * You may work together with other students, in person, or virtually (e.g., via a Zoom conference).
 You may look at each others' work by viewing each others' screens (in person or via screen sharing).
 In the case of virtual screen sharing, you must not take a screen shot or make any other persistant copy of another student's work.
 Such sharing should be used only to build understanding that can help you come up with *your own* effective solution to a problem.
 * An ideal way to collaborate, when you are having trouble with a problem, is to have another student (who may be having more success with the problem) look at *your* code (rather than you look at theirs), to give you advice on what could be improved.
 If you are an advising student in such a situation, try not to simply give the answer; rather, point out possible issues you may see, and direct your collaborator in how to think about the problem (e.g., by pointing them to relevant lecture content or material from another source, or by pointing out something that may be wrong, allowing your collaborator to work out what should replace it).